 - He went there again?

 - Rats can’t swim, right?

 Much like an interrogative question ends with a question mark, an exclamatory sentence ends with an exclamation mark.
 These sentences communicate heightened emotion and are often used as greetings, warnings, or rallying cries.
 Examples include:

 - This is Sparta!

 The only difference between a declarative sentence and an exclamatory one is the punctuation at the end.
-But that punctuation makes a big difference in how the reader or listened interprets the sentence.
+But that punctuation makes a big difference in how the reader or listener interprets the sentence.
 Consider the difference between these:

 - It’s snowing.

 An imperative sentence is a sentence that gives the reader advice, instructions, a command or makes a request.